How to Send Cheers

 You can also choose to hide your Cheers from the Cheers Feed or make it anonymous after clicking on the Sharing options dropdown.

-1. Via the TINYpulse Gmail add-on
+1. Via the Limeade Listening Gmail add-on

 Additional options